-1. before me on (insert date(s)) rt names of participating parties) participated in a mediation in good faith but were not able to settle the matter despite allowing meritorious issues are presented for the Court to (Insert summary of unresolved) (a) (b) d issues) 2.
-The parties have agreed that t (Insert agreed facts) (a) (b) he following facts are relevant to the meritorious issues: 3.
-I am a Mediator accredited in accordance with the PNG National Accreditation Standards.
-(Pi Ac rint name of mediator) credited Mediator Da ted: 202 FORM 3D MEDIATOR'S CERTIFIC CATE - NO SETTLEMENT DUE TO BAD FAITH In the National Court) O 2 r 9(7), 11(1) of.
-Justice at) WS No XX OF 202 raj pua New Guinea) Between: XXX Plaintiff And: XXX Defendant
+1. before me on (insert date(s)) in good faith but were not able to settle the matter despite meritorious issues are presented for the Court to (Insert summary of unresolved issues) (a) (b) 2.
+The parties have agreed that the follow (Insert agreed facts) (a) (b) ving facts are relevant to the meritorious issues: 3.
+I am a Mediator accredited in accordar nce with the PNG National Accreditation Standards.
+(P_i) rint name of mediator) ceredited Mediator Da ated: 202 I FORM 3D MEDIATOR'S CERTIFICATE - 1 NO SETTLEMENT DUE TO BAD FAITH In the National Court) O 2 r 9(7), 11(1) of Justice at) WS No XX OF 202 Pa pua New Guinea) Between: XXX Plaintiff And: XXX Defendant